 This will startup (pun intended) conversations about your company and this is what you want.
-By throwing lots of different rumors, it will also be very difficult for investigators to figure out if any of these alleged investors are real.
+By throwing lots of different rumours, it will also be very difficult for investigators to figure out if any of these alleged investors are real.
 Again, be as vague a possible.
 Never throw names nor accurate timelines.

-You’ve guessed that regular markets might in the developing world might be a hard sell.
+You’ve guessed that regular markets might in the developing world be a hard sell.
 Even though you might be able to find thirsty gullible investors, regulators might get ahead of you and shut you down before you could even start playing the game for real.